What is ataxia?

-Ataxia refers to a set of symptoms that most often result when parts of the nervous system that control movement, especially the cerebellum of the brain, are damaged.
+Ataxia refers to a set of symptoms that most often result when parts of the nervous system that control movement, especially the brain's cerebellum, are damaged.
 Ataxia patients experience a loss of muscle control in their arms and legs, resulting in jerky movements and a lack of balance and coordination that can make walking difficult.